dazzaji/mcp-hello/README.md

 The purpose of this initial hello-mcp test is to create an mpc project that uses Claude Desktop as the client and it will create a markdown file that inserts content from an user's input into an existing markdown template including other content.

+Template:

+The user' goal is [inert the user input text here].
+Subsquent work on this project will focus on achieving the user's goal.

 # Roadmap: